Pecas-Dev/DX3DCube/README.md

 git clone https://github.com/Pecas-Dev/DX3DCube.git
 ```

-2. Build the project using your preferred IDE (preferably Visual Studio).
+2. Build the project using the Visual Studio IDE.

-3. Run the code inside the IDE to see the 3D cube with the fading shader effect.
+3. Run the code inside the VS in the x64 Platform to run the Program.

 ## Controls